mbudisic/MA563-S20/syllabus.md

 ### Chaos and maps:

+What do we mean when we say that "dynamics is chaotic"?
+What is a "chaotic attractor"?
+What are the tools that make this "disordered" behavior into an ordered mathematics, that can be studied precisely.

 * ASY Alligood, Kathleen T., Tim Sauer, and James A Yorke.
 2010.
 Chaos : An Introduction to Dynamical Systems.
 New York, NY ; Springer,.

 ### Bifurcations

+Often, dynamics of a phenomenon depend on a value of the parameter.
+Bifurcation theory describes what possible dynamics can arise when a parameter is changed, and what is ruled out.

 * [BIF] Kuznetsov: "Elements of Applied Bifurcation Theory"
 * [WIG] Wiggins: "Introduction to Applied Nonlinear Dynamical Systems and Chaos"

 ### Statistical description of dynamics

+Instead of studying dynamics *geometrically* (trajectories as curves), one can study a collection (distribution) of many trajectories evolving side-by-side.
+The focus shifts from studying any one trajectory in geometric detail, to studying statistical properties of such distribution (mean, variance, etc.), and operators that represent how such distributions change.

 * [LM] Lasota, Mackey: "Chaos, Fractals, Noise"
 * [BOLLT] Bollt, Santitissadeekorn: "Applied and Computational Measurable Dynamics"